petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 And so there's the challenge.
 In the absence of other incentives
-(like punishment for irreproducible publications) we can't expect researchers to publish single button reproducible projects without driving down the cost of automation.
+(like punishment for irreproducible publications) we can't expect all, or even most researchers to publish single button reproducible projects without driving down the cost of automation.

 {% include figure.html